Galaxy Note 9 Aug. 9 launch date and all your Note 9 rumors here

 Perla Shaheen contributed to this report.

-Discuss: Galaxy Note 9 Aug.
-9 launch date, price, specs, features and other rumors
+Discuss: Galaxy Note 9 launch date, price, specs, features, leaks and other rumors

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.